 Enrollment in 1992 reached 7,450 full and per-time credit students and 8,000 full and part-time credit free students.

 LCCC acquired additional property along Prospect Street bringing the total acreage to 167-acres.
 That property now houses the College's Public Safety Training Institute, which opened in 2008.
-Two additional new sites are located in downtown Nanticoke: the Joseph Paglianite Culinary Arts Institute, which opened in Fall 2010, and the Health Sciences Building, which is a new facility to be housed in an existing building in downtown Nanticoke, current under renovation.
+Two additional new sites are located in downtown Nanticoke: the Joseph Paglianite Culinary Arts Institute, which opened in Fall 2010, and the Francis S. and Mary Gill Carrozza, R.N.
+Health Sciences Center, which opened in 2012.

 Luzerne County Community College is the largest college in northeastern Pennsylvania and continues to expand and adapt to the educational needs of the residents and business and industry in the Wyoming Valley.